 HTA were appointed to design phase 1 in 2010 following the successful competition winning proposals for the overall South Acton regeneration project.
-Around 2,500 homes, commercial, community space and public realm improvements form the total regeneration of the wider estate, of which this is the first phase to be completed.
+The proposal included 2,500 homes, commercial, community space and public realm improvements form the total regeneration of the wider estate, of which this is the first phase to be completed.

 Phase 1, comprising 167 homes, has been an outstanding success.
 The first homes delivered in Phase 1 have been very well received by residents and sales have been strong.